visit-dav/visit/src/doc/gui_manual/Quantitative/Query.rst

         decay[i] = exp(-a[i] * seglength[i]) |br|
         intensity[i] = intensity[i-1] * decay[i] + (e[i] / a[i]) * (1. - decay[i])

+    When making a simulated radiograph the emissivity variable must contain non zero values or you will need to specify a background intensity using either *background_intensity* or *background_intensities*.
+If neither of these is the case you will get a very boring all white image.
+A non zero emissivity variable would correspond to an object emitting radiation and a non zero background intensity would correspond to constant backlit radiation, such as when x raying an object.

     The query takes the following arguments:

     +------+-------------------+----------------------------------------------+